CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

 1. Select **Save**.

    ![image](./media/l9-image15.png)

+   >**Note**: Please disregard any scale-out errors and proceed with the subsequent steps.

 1. Select **Diagnose and solve problems** (left pane) and in the **Load Test your App** box, select **Create Load Test**.